cyinwei/tamu-ecen-449-microprocessor-system-design/assignments/assignment-4/question-1-pulse-modulation-theory/ecen449-assignment4-question1.md

 ###B. Revised SuperMegaX-3

-With the revised pulse modulation, we change the period of the PPM to 0.125 microseconds.
+With the revised pulse modulation, we change the period of the PPM to 0.125 microseconds, and lengthen the period of the PWM to 0.375 microseconds.
+However, that doesn't change the effective bit rate, since the different values passed are still the same; it just changes the windows which the signals are multiplexed.

+So the effective bit rate is still 14Mbits per second.